STREAMS Integrated Intelligent Transport System: History

 In 1969, the Department of Main Roads (Queensland) installed the first Intelligent Transport System in Australia (located at Surfers Paradise).
-This included 30 signalized intersections featuring centralized control and traffic responsive capabilities.

 In 1985, a second-generation traffic management system was installed in Cairns, Australia.
 This was known as the TRAC System, or Traffic Responsive Adaptive Control System.
 Progressive installation of the TRAC system followed at several more sites around Queensland including the capital city, Brisbane.

 In 1988, a traffic management system was installed for the South East Freeway in Brisbane, Australia.
 The features included were ramp metering and graphical displays of traffic conditions.
 It also provided automatic incident detection.

 In 1992, a new integrated intelligent transport system development was commenced.
 The objectives were to lower ongoing costs while providing increased performance and opportunity for future ITS applications.
 The resulting system was STREAMS.

-In 2002, the division of Department of Main Roads (Queensland) responsible for continuing development of STREAMS was privatized to form Transmax.
+In 2002, the division of Department of Main Roads (Queensland) responsible for continuing development of STREAMS was reorganized to form Transmax.
 The company remains 100% owned by the Queensland Government Department of Transport and Main Roads.

 In April 2007, Transmax in partnership with VicRoads implemented a coordinated ramp metering trial in Melbourne, Victoria on a 15 km section of the Monash Freeway.
 Later that year, in December, VicRoads installed STREAMS to manage another six ramps.

 These developments were part of a much larger M1 Upgrade Project that continued over the next three years, eventually winning the 2010 National ITS Australia Award.
 The project to upgrade the 75-kilometre M1 Freeway, increased the capacity and safety of the Monash Freeway, the CityLink Tollway (Southern Link) and the West Gate Freeway utilising STREAMS as the Integrated Control System.

-In 2016, Transmax partnered with Parsons Brinckerhoff to trial STREAMS motorway management functionality for the Utah Department of Transportation in the United States.